viamrobotics/viam-cpp-sdk/README.md

 ## (In)stability Notice

 > **Warning**
-> This is a beta release of the Viam C++ SDK.
+> This is a alpha release of the Viam C++ SDK.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.

 ## Repository Layout
 - `src` The implementation of the C++ sdk library